visheshgupta08071992/AutomationAndDSANotes/JavaCheatSheets/HowDoesHashMapWorksInternally.md

    - The key `"Apple"` is hashed to index 2.
    - The `HashMap` finds `"Apple"` in the list/tree at index 2 and returns `1`.

-This is a simplified explanation of how `HashMap` works internally.
-The actual implementation is more complex, especially when handling collisions and resizing.